 Place butter in a heat-safe mixing bowl and microwave until melted, 20-40 seconds.
 Alternatively, place butter in a small pan and melt over stove.

-Stir breadcrumbs, parsley (reserve a pinch for garnish), half the garlic, and half the red pepper flakes (reserve remaining of each for sauce) into butter.
+Stir panko, parsley (reserve a pinch for garnish), half the garlic, and half the red pepper flakes (reserve remaining of each for sauce) into butter.
 Set aside.

 Sear the Shrimp

-Add shrimp to hot pan in a single layer and sear undisturbed, 2 minutes.
+Add shrimp to hot pan in a single layer and sear undisturbed until golden, 1-2 minutes.

 Transfer to a bowl.
 Shrimp will finish cooking in a later step.